Ferakan/deltalake-azure/README.md

 - Partition pruning on the ETL notebooks on Databricks to make the MERGE faster (without it Spark would scan the entire storage for each line it would update).

-- Modular-ize terraform resources to pack resource configurations together and fix the error from the Databricks deployment.
+- Modularize terraform resources to pack resource configurations together and fix the error from the Databricks deployment.

 ## 5. Sources